Hoe kun je blessures voorkomen tijdens een zaktraining? - kofighters

 Keep the intensity under control

-Cool down and stretch
+Cooling down and stretching

 Conclusion